Autosomal Recessive Polycystic Kidney Disease dataBase

-Children’s National Medical Center has established a NIDDK-funded interdisciplinary center of excellence in PKD-related research, with specific emphasis on ARPKD.
+Children’s National Hospital has established a NIDDK-funded interdisciplinary center of excellence in PKD-related research, with specific emphasis on ARPKD.
 Core A: Hepato/Renal Fibrocystic Disease Translational Resource, is a Core resource designed to develop a unique set of clinical, genetic, and educational resources for autosomal recessive polycystic kidney disease (ARPKD and other recessive forms of renal cystic disease).Summary of the Core A Translational Resource (PDF)

-IMPORTANT: If PDF forms download doesn't work, please call Ms. Jasmine Jaber at 202-476-2838 or Email at [email protected]
+IMPORTANT: If PDF forms download doesn't work, please call Jasmine Jaber at 202-476-2838 or Email at [email protected]

 If you are the parent of a child with ARPKD and you would like to enroll your child in the study, please take the following steps: